Who We Are

 However, this technical definition does not accurately reflect the essence of craft brewing.

 The CCBA-AMBC represents companies and employees that embody a culture shaped by a belief in authenticity, community and environmental responsibility.
 Craft brewing is not a job, it’s a passion for producing the best possible product for customers who appreciate quality, freshness and flavour.
 Craft breweries are independently owned and operated.
 They reinvest in their communities and in many cases revitalize them.

 To help consumers identify authentic, independent craft beer, we’ve developed the Independent Craft Seal of Authenticity™.
-Learn more about this exciting and ground-breaking program.
+Learn more about this exciting new program.

 Get the latest updates in your inbox.